jordanbchilds/jordanbchilds.github.io/content/posts/energy_spot_statistical_model_comparison.md

 ## Features of the data

 Upon inspection of the data there appears to be little overall trend in energy spot price over the five year period, with relatively flat long-term mean, see Figure 1.
 However, there are significant price spike increasing or decreasing the price outside of its usual range.
-Most notably in late 2017, when the price spiked by many magnitudes.
+Most notably in late 2017, when a combination of low wind output and tight gas supply caused prices to spike by several multiples of their normal range.
 We also see a strong seasonal pattern in the data between days, with a high correlation for energy prices collected at the same time of day, see Figure 1.
 Prices on the weekend appear to differ from their weekday counter-parts but maintain a similar overall trend.

 ## Missing values